Development of a rational route for vehicles. Calculation of logistics costs for transport

 Table 6 - List of conditionally accepted coefficients

-Natural indicators for determining the dependent costs when passing the flow in the compositions of dismantling trains are presented in Table 7.
+Natural indicators for determining dependent costs when passing flow in dismantling trains are presented in Table 7.

-Table 7 - Natural indicators for determining the dependent costs when passing the flow in the sets of dismantling trains
+Table 7 - Natural indicators for determining dependent costs when passing flow in dismantling trains

 Length, km Luch